What Is A Marginal Analysis

 • Marginal Cost: The cost of ingredients, labor, and energy required to produce that extra cake.

 If the marginal revenue from selling the 101st cake is greater than the marginal cost of producing it, then it's profitable to produce that cake.
-The bakery should continue to increase production as long as MB > MC.
+Which means the bakery should continue to increase production as long as MB > MC.
 They'll stop when MB = MC, reaching their optimal production level.

 2. Studying for an Exam: